EduArt-Robotik/edu_nodered_ros2_plugin/README.md

 ##### Example

 This example shows how to publish to an topic and display the published message using the **debug** node.
 It is based on the available topics of an EduArt's robot like Eduard.
+>Note: For publisher it is necessary to add the `QoS.reliability=BEST_EFFORT`!

 ![Publisher Example](docs/ros-publishing.gif)